aws-samples/aws-hpc-tutorials/content/05-cicd-pipeline/02-docker-buildspec.md

 pwd # should be MyDemoRepo
 ```

 4. Create our Spack build definition.
-We will be using [Spack](https://spack.io) to build our GROMACS application inside of our container.
-This defintion sets what software is to be built, build options, and where to install the software.
-We leave most of the build values as defaults, and select the **x86_64_v4** architecture, which will enable building with **AVX512** optimizations.
+You will be using [Spack](https://spack.io) to build our GROMACS application inside of our container.
+This definition sets what software is to be built, build options, and where to install the software.
+You will leave most of the build values as defaults, and will select the **x86_64_v4** architecture, which will enable building with **AVX512** optimizations.
 This architecture is also available in the [Spack rolling binary cache](https://aws.amazon.com/blogs/hpc/introducing-the-spack-rolling-binary-cache/) which will significantly speed up our build time.

 ```bash
 cat > spack.yaml <<EOF